How to Improve Your Credit Score

 The length of time it takes to improve your credit score depends on the problem.
 If you have some minor details that need to be cleared up, such as a lender not updating a closed account, these can be altered quickly.
 However, if you have an issue caused by ID theft, achieving results from a credit repair may take longer.

 If you’ve had a bad credit history, you can start making immediate changes to your finances to improve your situation.
-At Equifax, we can provide a credit reporting service that contacts you whenever there are changes to your credit report, including when others access it.
-We’ll also provide insurance to cover against identity fraud, and we’ll monitor the dark web for any information about your details being shopped around or sold.
+At Equifax, we have a credit and identity monitoring service (as part of a paid subscription) that can alert you when key changes are made to your credit report, including when others access it.
+The service also provides Identity Guard insurance^ to help cover against identity fraud, and we can monitor the dark web for any information about your details being shopped around or sold.

-By working with the information on our website, you can aim to improve your credit score and be more attractive to lenders.
+Improving your credit score can help make you more attractive to lenders.
 People with a higher-than-average credit rating may be offered better interest rates and loan terms.
-Having a good credit score can make it easier to obtain a loan, and it pays to keep a close watch on your current score to see if you need to make changes and improve it.
+Having a good credit score can make it easier to obtain a loan, so it pays to keep a close watch on your current score to see if you need to make changes and improve it.

 *Eligibility criteria apply